Skip to Content

 Caramel Apple Cobbler

-Summer fruit cobblers make terrific desserts but just because it is winter, doesn’t mean that a great cobbler can’t make an appearance at your next family dinner.
-This one uses a homemade caramel sauce but you can easily substitute a store bought caramel sauce if you need to cut down on the preparation time; about 1 1/4 cups should do.
+This one uses a homemade caramel sauce but you can easily substitute a store bought caramel sauce.
+That’s helpful if you need to cut down on the preparation time.
+About 1 1/4 cups should do.

-I like to add the walnuts on top to get extra crunchy during baking but you can omit them altogether from the recipe if you prefer or even substitute pecans or almonds.
+I like to add the toasted walnuts on top to get extra crunchy during baking but you can omit them altogether from the recipe if you prefer or even substitute pecans or almonds.

 Like this Caramel Apple Cobbler recipe?